Multi-Type Preference Learning: Empowering Preference-Based Reinforcement Learning with Equal Preferences: Multi-Type Preference Learning

-By integrating the aforementioned related tasks, we arrive at our final multi-type learning framework, MTPL, which simultaneously learns from both the Equal and the Explicit preference learning task through linear weighting.
+By integrating the aforementioned preference learning tasks, we arrive at our final multi-type preference learning method, MTPL, which simultaneously learns from both the Equal and the Explicit preference learning task through linear weighting.
 The loss function for MTPL is defined as a weighted sum of the individual task losses:

 where $\mathcal{L}^{\text{explicit}}$ and $\mathcal{L}^{\text{Equal}}$ represent the losses for the explicit preference task and the equal preference task respectively, and $\alpha^{explicit}$ and $\alpha^{Equal}$ are the corresponding weight hyperparameters.
-By simultaneously learning from these two related sub-tasks, the agent effectively leverages information sharing to gain a more comprehensive grasp of human preferences.
+The agent gains a more comprehensive grasp of human preferences by learning from these two related sub-tasks.
 This approach enables the agent to understand not only which behaviors are preferred but also how humans perceive the relative similarity between different behaviors.